eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **State as a Snapshot**
+## **Queueing a Series of State Updates**

-Welcome to **Branch 2.6** of the **React Lab**!
-This branch focuses on how React State functions as a snapshot, capturing specific moments during the lifecycle of your components.
-It explores how React records and manages state efficiently, ensuring reliable and adaptable component behavior.
-Practical examples illustrate how to utilize state snapshots to enhance the flexibility and robustness of your React applications.
+Welcome to **Branch 2.7** of the **React Lab**!
+This branch delves into how React State functions as a snapshot, capturing distinct moments during the lifecycle of your components.
+It demonstrates how React efficiently records and manages state, ensuring reliable and adaptable component behavior.
+Practical examples highlight how to leverage state snapshots to enhance the flexibility and robustness of your React applications.

 ---